Theories with EF-Equivalent Non-Isomorphic Models: Abstract

-\abstract Our ``large scale" aim is to characterize the first order $T$ (at least the countable ones) such that: for every ordinal $\alpha$ there $\lambda,M_1,M_2$ such that $M_1,M_2$ are non-isomorphic models of $T$ of cardinality $\lambda$ which are EF$^+_{\alpha,\lambda}$-equivalent.
-We expect that as in the main gap (\cite[XII]{Sh:c}) we get a strong dichotomy, so in the non-structure side we have stronger, better example, and in the structure side we have a parallel of \cite[XIII]{Sh:c}.
-We presently prove the \ub{consistency} of the non-structure side for $T$ which is $\aleph_0$-independent (= not strongly dependent) or just not strongly$_4$ stable, even for PC$(T_1,T)$ and more for unstable $T$ (see \cite[VII]{Sh:c} or \cite{Sh:h}) and infinite linear order $I$. \endabstract \endtopmatter \document
+Our ``long term and large scale" aim is to characterize the first order theories $T$ (at least the countable ones) such that: for every ordinal $\alpha$ there are $\lambda,M_1,M_2$ such that $M_1,M_2$ are non-isomorphic models of $T$ of cardinality $\lambda$ which are EF$^+_{\alpha,\lambda}$-equivalent.
+We expect that as in the main gap we get a strong dichotomy, so in the non-structure side we have stronger, better examples, and in the structure side we have a parallel of \cite[Ch.XIII]{Sh:c}.
+We presently prove the \underline{consistency} of the non-structure side for $T$ which is $\aleph_0$-independent (= not strongly dependent), even for PC$(T_1,T)$.